Yandex Cloud

 4. Click Create.

-For the workflows you are creating in this tutorial to work correctly, configure your queue in Yandex Tracker.
+To make sure the workflows you create in this tutorial work properly, set up a queue in Yandex Tracker.

 2. If you do not have a queue in Tracker yet, create one.

-3. Create 5-10 test issues in your queue meeting the following requirements:
+3. Create 5–10 test issues in your queue that meet the following requirements:

 • The test issues must be created in one queue.